 I taught language for middle school students in Albuquerque Public Schools, and used art as a part of the class assignments.
 My husband Art and I are grandparents now, and spend summers in the high Jemez country.

 My painting style on canvas follows Po Mo, the art of splashing pigment and water on paper, and dates to China’s Tang dynasty.
 It is traditionally only black and white, but I have added some of the new breathtaking colors in acrylic.
 I love trying different moves with paint and am constantly looking for new ways to make paintings.
 I use brushes and palette knives.

-So now splash painting with acrylic on canvas is my choice of art.
-I can choose colors, but I have to be very open as to what happens with that color as I move it on the canvas.
-In fact, if one plans too much the painting will take over and make something completely different . . .and often more exciting.
-Of course, this means that maybe one of five paintings will be successful and have a sparkle I accept.
-That’s ok.
+I have grown to love making abstracts, and having paint move in every possible way.
+I have to be very open as to what happens with the color as it moves on canvas.
+I have found that if I plan too closely the painting will take over and make something completely different…and maybe more exciting.
+That’s okay.
 I’m doing something by accident that has been a surprise addition to my life as a painter.